pkb/obsidian-extensions-list/plugins/auto-file-organizer.md

    - In the **Priority** section, you can set whether mappings based on extensions or tags are prioritized.
    - You can enable or disable mappings for extensions and tags individually.
 Disabled mappings will remain saved.

+4. **Automatically Making Mappings based on Tags**:
+   - You can start making mappings based on Tags if you push the button.

+> [!NOTE]
+> The automatically mapping function is pre-released, please make sure you disable mappings for tags then push the button.
+Check if you intent to be the right mapping before enable mappings for tags.
 ---

 ## Notes